khashayarghajar/README/CONTRIBUTING.md

 # Local Development #
 - Create or edit `.env` file in the root of the directory
+- root directory means the root of the repository
+- `.github` folder
+- `docs` folder

 - - - -